mahe-lab/sops/qubit_protein_quantification.md

 ### procedures
 1. Add 10 uL of standard 1 to 190 uL working solution
 2. Add 10 uL of standard 2 to 190 uL working solution
+3. Add 10 uL of Standard 3 to 190 uL working solution
-3. Add 5 uL of each query specimen to 195 uL working solution
+4. Add 5 uL of each query specimen to 195 uL working solution
-4. Vortex each tube x 5 seconds; incubate the tubes at room temperature x 2 minutes
+5. Vortex each tube x 5 seconds; incubate the tubes at room temperature x 2 minutes
-5. Tap to wake the Qubit; select the appropriate specimen and assay type
+6. Tap to wake the Qubit; select the appropriate specimen and assay type
-6. Read the standards
+7. Read the standards
-7. Read each query specimen one at a time, ensuring that specimen volume is set accordingly (ie at 5 uL); record the concentrations (in ng/uL)
+8. Read each query specimen one at a time, ensuring that specimen volume is set accordingly (ie at 5 uL); record the concentrations (in ng/uL)
-8. Update the specimen database with the concentrations
+9. Update the specimen database with the concentrations
-9. Any leftover working solution should be stored in the 4C fridge
+10. Any leftover working solution should be stored in the 4C fridge